openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

 Youtube: [http://www.youtube.com/v/5ocq6_3-nEw](http://www.youtube.com/v/5ocq6_3-nEw)

-The winner of this year™s 20th Anniversary of Linux Video Contest will win airfare,
+The winner of this yearâ€™s 20th Anniversary of Linux Video Contest will win airfare,
       registration and hotel expenses to attend one of the following events of their choice: [LinuxCon North America](http://events.linuxfoundation.org/events/linuxcon), [LinuxCon
         Europe](http://events.linuxfoundation.org/events/linuxcon-europe), SXSW 2012 or the LA Film Festival.
 The winning video will be unveiled at